Lambeth Living Well Network Alliance Progress Report 2021-22

 What we offer

-Our innovative, community-based Crisis Outreach Service (COS) provides rapid face-to-face clinical assessments for people not currently receiving mental health support.
+Our community-based Crisis Outreach Service (COS) provides rapid face-to-face clinical assessments for people not currently receiving mental health support.
 People are usually referred to them by our Single Point of Access, but also by GPs, A&E and other healthcare colleagues.

 The South London and Maudsley 24-Hour Mental Health Support Line is a resource for anyone needing advice, help and assistance with their own mental health or the mental health of someone they support.